Every year I ask my readers: are you having Ham or Lamb for Easter dinner?

 Here’s my deep, dark secret – grilling a steak is my favorite Easter tradition.
 Sure, we’d have ham on Easter.
 After we stuffed ourselves with chocolate bunnies and jelly beans, ham and swiss was a welcome (salty) change.
 But what I remember most is coming home from Easter vigil mass, when my dad and uncles would head out into Grandpa Weck’s dark back yard and grill us steaks.
 (Usually with snowflakes swirling around them.)

-Grilled Teriyaki Ribeye Steaks, Reverse Seared recipe.
-Thick ribeye steaks with sweet-salty Teriyaki sauce, reverse seared for perfect pink throughout.
+Grilled Teriyaki Ribeye Steaks, Reverse Seared.
+Thick ribeye steaks with sweet-salty Teriyaki sauce, reverse seared for perfect edge-to-edge doneness.

 - 2 Thick Cut Ribeye Steaks (2 inches thick, about 20 ounces per steak)